MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-command-syntax.md

 # PairTool command syntax

+> [!IMPORTANT]
+> PairTool is currently in PREVIEW.
+> This information relates to a prerelease product that may be substantially modified before it's released.
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 To run PairTool, open a command prompt window and type a command using the following syntax and commands.

 ``` cmd